-B 32/1

-Audit Fees
+Audit Fees B 32/1

-of which Doublette GmbH n Deloitte IbH WPG
+of which De Deloitte GmbH

 € million 2018 2019 2018 2019

 Financial statements auditing 15 14 6 5

 Audit-related services and other audit work 3 8 3 7

-Tax consultancy 3 4
+Tax consultancy 3 4 -

-Other services 4 3 2
+Other services 4 3 2 -

 Total 25 29 11 12

 The fees for the financial statements audit services of Deloitte GmbH Wirtschaftsprüfungsgesellschaft primarily comprised those for the audits of the consolidated financial statements of the Bayer Group and of the financial statements of Bayer AG and its subsidiaries.
-The audit-related services and other audit work performed by Deloitte GmbH Wirtschaftsprüfungsgesellschaft in 2019 mainly concerned the sale of Animal Health and largely consisted of voluntary financial statements audits and audit reviews.
-In addition, other Deloitte companies performed financial statements audit services for subsidiaries of Bayer AG, compliance-related tax consultancy services that do not materially or directly impact the consolidated financial statements of the Bayer Group or the financial statements of Bayer AG, and other services in connection with the sale of Animal Health.
+The audit-related services and other audit work performed by Deloitte GmbH Wirtschaftsprüfungsgesellschaft in 2019 mainly concerned the sale of Animal Health and largely consisted of voluntary financial statements audit services for subsidiaries of Bayer AG, compliance-related tax consultancy services that do not materially or directly impact the consolidated financial statements of the Bayer Group or the financial statements of Bayer AG, and other services in connection with the sale of Animal Health.